 Yes, but again this usually has nothing to do with your card being open or not.
 You are subject to the hotel program’s expiration policy.
 You can read more about that here.

 There are always exceptions, though.
 One exception that I’m aware of is Hyatt.
-Hyatt points usually expire after 24 months of inactivity, but if you have a Hyatt credit card from Chase, your points stay active as long as the card is open.
+Hyatt points usually expire after 24 months of inactivity, but if you have a World of Hyatt credit card from Chase, your points stay active as long as the card is open.
 Once the card is closed, the points are still yours, but they are subject to expire according to World of Hyatt’s policy.

 Are there benefits/incentives to keep a hotel card after earning a welcome bonus?

 Like airline cards, the first reason to open a hotel card would be to earn a welcome bonus.
 But there are other benefits that may make some worth keeping even after the first year.

 Some hotel cards give you automatic loyalty status without having ever stayed a single night at the property.
 Usually the status is just mid-tier for which the card may not necessarily be worth keeping open.
 For example, the World of Hyatt card from Chase gives you automatic World of Hyatt Discoverist status.
 Some cards earn status but only after a specified amount of annual spend.
 I do not think status alone is a reason to keep a card open, but this is a personal preference.
 Some people value status more than others.